 The Objective Of Your Email Marketing Efforts

-These are general concerns which are understandable, but the best way to overcome these apparent hurdles is to hit them head on.
+These are general concerns that are understandable, but the best way to overcome these apparent hurdles is to hit them head-on.
 To crush this process and have a competitive edge, think of you yourself from the perspective of a dream subscriber and what you ideally would be looking for when you subscribe to a mailing list.

 It also helps to always have before you the objective of your email marketing efforts.
 What is it that you are striving to achieve?
-Ideally while it is true that you are seeking to build a relationship with your subscriber list, you are also determining in your mind ,that they, (your subscribers) open your email as if it were the lottery being won.
+Ideally, while it is true that you are seeking to build a relationship with your subscriber list, you are also determining in your mind, that they, (your subscribers) open your email as if it were the lottery is won.

 HAVE YOU EVER HEARD OF THE TERM CTR aka CLICK THRU RATE?